kulraj89/OJET-VDOM/README.md

-# Oracle JET (VDOM) and OCI VISION
+# Build an Application That Can “See” and “Understand” Visual Data.

 [![License: UPL](https://img.shields.io/badge/license-UPL-green)](https://img.shields.io/badge/license-UPL-green) [![Quality gate](https://sonarcloud.io/api/project_badges/quality_gate?project=oracle-devrel_test)](https://sonarcloud.io/dashboard?id=oracle-devrel_test)

 ## Introduction
-Oracle JET using the Virtual DOM (VDOM) architecture and integrate OCI Vision services for enhanced functionality.
-Oracle JET VDOM Vision service response application This code for Oracle JET Virtual DOM Architecture based applications.
-This project is developed for use with the Oracle JavaScript Extension Toolkit(JET) coding environment.
+Oracle JET uses the Virtual DOM (VDOM) architecture and integrates OCI Vision services for enhanced functionality.
+The Oracle JET VDOM UI application consumes responses from the OCI Vision service.
+This code is for Oracle JET applications based on the Virtual DOM architecture.
+This project is developed for use with the Oracle JavaScript Extension Toolkit (JET) coding environment.

 ## Getting Started